 This post contains affiliate links.
 I will earn a commission at no additional charge to you if you make a purchase using my links.
 Click here to see my full disclosure policy.

 I make sure she eats well for breakfast before leaving for school and has a great snack and a good dinner.

-But what do you do about school lunches?
+But what do you do about school lunches for your picky eater?

 Never mind buying school lunches.
 Especially if you keep hearing from all the negative Nancy’s that you need to make sure she eats healthy.
 Because they aren’t finding that at school anyway.

 My tweens both attend the local middle school.
 This school serves fried mozzarella sticks as a lunch every other week.
 They have donuts in the breakfast line and a school the next town over actually has energy drinks available for purchase!

 Now lots of people like those…that’s not in question.

 But fried mozzarella sticks for lunch isn’t healthy, so if that’s what the school lunch line is serving, you can’t do worse.